Richard Mourdock

 Richard Earl Mourdock (born October 8, 1951) is an American politician who served as treasurer of the state of Indiana from 2007 to 2014.
 Running with the support of the Tea Party movement, he defeated six-term incumbent U.S. Senator Richard Lugar in the May 2012 Republican primary election for U.S. Senate.
-He lost the November 6, 2012 general election for Lugar's seat to Democratic congressman Joe Donnelly.
+He lost the November 6, 2012, general election for Lugar's seat to Democratic congressman Joe Donnelly.

-Early life, education, and business career
+Early life, family and education

 Mourdock was born in Wauseon, Ohio, the son of Dolores Elaine (Bobel) and David Lee Mourdock.
-He grew up in Bucyrus, Ohio.
+He was raised in Bucyrus, Ohio.
 His father worked as an Ohio State Highway Patrol trooper.

 Mourdock graduated from Wynford High School in Bucyrus in 1969, earned a Bachelor of Science in natural systems from Defiance College in 1973 and a Master of Arts in geology from Ball State University in 1975.

+Career

-After completing his education, Mourdock took a position as a field geologist with AMAX Coal Company and was working as Surface Mine Geology Project Coordinator the time of his departure from the company in 1979.
+Mourdock was a field geologist with AMAX Coal Company.
+He was a Surface Mine Geology Project Coordinator when he left the company in 1979.
 From 1979 to 1984, Mourdock was employed by Standard Oil of Ohio as a senior geologist and ultimately became chief geologist for the company.
 In 1984, Mourdock accepted a position with Koester Companies in Evansville, Indiana.
 For sixteen years, Mourdock served as vice president of the company's coal subsidiary and eventually became vice president of business development for the parent company.
 In addition, Mourdock served as a trustee for the company's employee stock ownership plan (ESOP).
 After leaving Koester, Mourdock founded and ran his own environmental consulting business, R. E. Mourdock & Associates.